Last updated on January 29th, 2020

 A unique combination of attractions

-The answer lies in the fact that so much history has been packed into one of the loveliest regions of a country that has already been voted the most beautiful on earth (Rough Guide readers poll 2017).
+The answer lies in the fact that so much history and so many tourist attractions are packed into one of the nicest areas of the United Kingdom.

-There’s just so much to see and do there.
+There’s just so much to see and do in Edinburgh.
 Have you ever wanted to spend a morning roaming around buildings that are hundreds of years old, then explore one of the most majestic castles in Europe before finishing off the day with a wander around an extinct volcano?

 This city really does have it all.
 Fascinating old buildings, open parkland crying out for summer barbeques, mysterious pathways leading into hidden courtyards, world-class shopping, fantastic festivals, a royal palace, a majestic castle, and of course, the enormous volcano.